VikingX/roscpp_android/README.md

-These scripts will (hopefully) help you build static libraries for rosbag for android and setup a sample application.
+These scripts will (hopefully) help you build static libraries for tf2 for android and setup a sample application.

 You will need android SDK installed and the 'android' program location in the $PATH.